 The ability to make informed decisions without taking risks onsite during a weather issue, for example, can be very beneficial.

-This leaves using the classic old-fashioned clipboard for data out of the question as it is much more safe to analyze areas of risk employing a drone.
+This situation leaves using the classic old-fashioned clipboard for data out of the question.
+It is much more safe to analyze areas of risk employing a drone.

-4. They mitigate risk and prevent costly mistakes
+4. Drones mitigate risk and prevent costly mistakes

-Project managers, civil engineering companies and contractors that use modular construction take advantage of working with drones in construction to improve their productivity but also to decrease mistakes and errors that could produce unexpected or unaccountable costs.
+Project managers, civil engineering companies, and contractors that use modular construction take advantage of working with drones in construction.
+Drones improve their productivity but also decrease mistakes and errors that could produce unexpected or unaccountable costs.

 Drones enable construction project managers to identify where the project is going off-track.
 We have said that drones perform a better job monitoring the building site, so casualties have higher chances of being prevented.
 All this is translated into a better budget performance and narrowing costs.